 Ease your kids' entry into the early days of their educations by helping them develop and refine essential "soft skills."
 From encouraging them to get along with others to supporting their ability to self-regulate, these six skills are important building blocks to having a successful school year.

 Time-management tools can motivate kids and help them develop responsibility, organization, and independence.
-Here are 7 apps that can keep kids on track, and these 7 lifesavers are even designed to help little kids with morning routines.
+There are lots of handy apps to help keep kids on track, and these 7 lifesavers are even designed to help little kids with morning routines.

 Share Stories About School